 This path-breaking volume presents the English-reading public with an imposing array of texts relating to an important but little-studied aspect of Indian life and literature.

 This enchanting collection is a tribute to an ancient civilization which has always cherished love that defies conventional ideas of sanity and normality.

 An encyclopedic collection … Vanita and Kidwai’s essays are works of outstanding scholarship.

 - Lillian Faderman

 Through research and interpretation of ancient, medieval and modern literary texts, traditions and popular culture, she brings to light texts and traditions that construct the picture of a highly exploratory and non-judgmental sexual culture which is South Asia.
 One that both accepted and celebrated same sex love and intimate friendships.

-Summer 2017 Franklin research grant to work on manuscripts in libraries in London
+Summer 2017 Franklin research grant to work on manuscripts in London Libraries

 2015-16 Visiting Scholar, South Asia Centre & Centre for Film and Screen, Cambridge